c0mix/SOS_Proxy/README.md

 Is it possible to proxy a device that does not support this functionality?

-Sometime, under particular circumstancies, *YES*.
+Sometime, under particular circumstances, *YES*.
 You can do that with Burp Suite and the invisible proxying technique explained at the following link. https://portswigger.net/burp/documentation/desktop/tools/proxy/options/invisible